vsoch/vsoch.github.io/_posts/2022/2022-08-28-the-love-of-the-dinosaur.md

 on the onset of shutting down.
 I might be okay for half a day, but then "all of the things" in the current situation were too much.
 This didn't happen to me in high school because of the safety of routine - I walked to school in the morning, went to classes, went to cross country / track practice after, and then home for homework and quiet in the evening.
-Interactions and activities were largely predictible.
+Interactions and activities were largely predictable.
 College caught me off guard, because along with losing that structure, I kept being hit with adversity after adversity.
-I didn't often feel safe, either in understanding who I was and what my place was in the world, or in having security in a predictible routine and interactions with other people.
+I didn't often feel safe, either in understanding who I was and what my place was in the world, or in having security in a predictable routine and interactions with other people.
 I'd often need to retreat to privacy to recover.
 I think this is a fairly typical trait for someone that is introverted.
 You only have so much quota for particular kind of interactions that are draining, during which maybe you exert extreme control over yourself to behave in a certain way, and eventually you run out.